 Information for actuarial assessments

 A common format for General Practitioner Report (GPR) has been agreed and computer-generated reports (eGPR) are accepted by insurers.
-Many GP software programmes now have the facility to generate reports from within their systems, merging all relevant patient data.
-It is, however, still necessary for the GP to check that the data is complete and accurate before submitting the report.
+Many GP software programs now have the facility to generate reports from within their systems, merging all relevant patient data.
+It is, however, still necessary for the GP to check that the data are complete and accurate before submitting the report.

 Countersigning passport applications and confirming identity are examples.
 In 2001, Tony Blair commenced an initiative to reduce paperwork in general practice and this has had an effect on reducing the number of requests for these types of reports.